anopheles-genomic-surveillance/selection-atlas/README.md

 ```
 gsutil -m rsync -r build/ gs://vo_selection_atlas_dev_us_central1/build/
 ```

-In the above command, "2024-08-21" is a build identifier.
-If you make any significant changes and rerun the workflow, use a new build identifier.

 To restore outputs from a previous workflow run to your local filesystem: